diku-dk/howto/servers.md

   may get the GPU to yourself, but someone else may be hammering the CPU cores).

+* You may want to add `--time=00:20:00` to `srun`, which will allow your command to run before jobs that demand infinite execution time...

 #### Compiling Haskell

 * Use `module load gmp` to make the GMP library available.
 GHC